DataScienceInPractice/Site/paper/paper.md

 # Conclusion

 Altogether, these materials offer a general, hands-on introduction to the practice of data science, and its many facets.
-This serves as a complement to many other resources dedicated more specifically to technical skills, and aims to contextualize the interdisciplinary nature and practical components of working with real world data.
+These materials serve as a complement to many other resources dedicated more specifically to technical skills, and aim to introduce and contextualize the interdisciplinary nature and practical components of working with real world data.

 # Acknowledgments